MARION COUNTY

 This union station, built around 1910, sat at the single track crossing of the T&OC with the shared double-track line of the CCC&St. and Erie.

-Martel The freight station here was a series of old boxcars connected together with trackside platforms.
+The freight station here was a series of old boxcars connected together with trackside platforms.
 Some of the boxcars in the complex had windows where there were presumably offices.
+The boxcars lined both the Erie and T&OC tracks, so they were probably used as a freight transfer point.

 Morral The station burned in the late 1970's and was torn down by 1983, if not sooner.